 Ingredients and Nutritional Information

-Aria wellness protein from Designer Protein contains 50:50 soy & whey combination (balanced bland of soy + whey).
+Aria wellness protein from Designer Protein contains 50:50 soy & whey combination (a balanced blend of soy + whey).
 Soybeans used are not genetically modified.
-Many protein powder and shake reviews focus predominantly on taste.
+Many plant protein powder and shake reviews focus predominantly on taste.

-And while taste is important and almost always a factor in customer preference, satisfaction, and repeat purchasing, there are other facets that are important to the overall success of the product.
+And while the taste is important and almost always a factor in customer preference, satisfaction, and repeat purchasing, there are other facets that are important to the overall success.

 Namely, are the ingredients wholesome, made from real food, vitamins, and minerals, and good for you?